Preparing for Birth: Setting the Stage

 -

-What room temperature will suit me?
+What room temperature will feel good to me?

 -